 The Compensation Committee retained Radford, an Aon Hewitt company, as its independent consultant to assist in evaluating our executive compensation programs and practices and to make recommendations regarding fiscal 2016 compensation.
-For fiscal 2016, Radford prepared competitive market data for the compensation of our executive management team, evaluated the appropriateness of and made recommendations regarding our peer group, analyzed our short term and long term incentive plan designs, analyzed equity retention and reviewed our equity burn rate and dilution levels relative to market, assessed our compensation practices and levels against those of our peer group companies and other comparable companies and made recommendations regarding base salary, target bonus percentage and long term incentive compensation for each Named Executive Officer, and updated the Compensation Committee on compensation trends and regulatory developments.
+For fiscal 2016, Radford prepared competitive market data for the compensation of our executive management team, evaluated the appropriateness of and made recommendations regarding our peer group, analyzed our short term and long term incentive plan designs, analyzed equity retention and reviewed our equity burn rate and dilution levels relative to market, assessed our compensation practices and levels against those of our peer group companies and other companies and made recommendations regarding base salary, target bonus percentage and long term incentive compensation for each Named Executive Officer, and updated the Compensation Committee on compensation trends and regulatory developments.
 None of Radford, Aon Hewitt or their affiliates provides other services to the Company.
-The Compensation Committee assessed the independence of Radford pursuant to the SEC rules and has concluded that no conflict of interest exists that would prevent Radford from independently representing the Compensation Committee.
 The Compensation Committee has sole responsibility for the selection, engagement, removal and compensation of its compensation consultant.